 Market studies: The Authority will continue to operate a targeted, rolling programme of market studies and sector reviews, making recommendations to Government, businesses and consumers on how improvements can be made.
-In 2025, this will include completion of the review of the construction sector, and commencement of a further study later in the year.
+In 2025, this will include completion of the review of the construction sector which will identify areas for follow up work, and commencement of a further study later in the year.
 There will also be a review of previous market studies.

 Market surveillance and outreach: during 2025, the Authority will introduce its market intelligence function increasing its market surveillance and will undertake an advocacy programme focussing on merger control and cartels.
+It will also help identify areas for future market studies.